TheManyula/progress3D/README.md

   * Returns the maximum value of the specified 3D progress bar.
 * `SetProgressBar3DMaxValue(Bar3D:barid, Float:max_value)`
   * Updates the maximum value of the specified 3D progress bar.
+* `GetProgressBar3DLayout(Bar3D:barid)`
+  * Returns the layout of the specified 3D progress bar.
+* `SetProgressBar3DLayout(Bar3D:barid, layout)`
+  * Updates the layout of the specified 3D progress bar.
 * `IsValidProgressBar3D(Bar3D:barid)`
   * Returns true, if the specified 3D progress bar ID is valid and exists.

 ### Internal

-* `UpdateProgress(barid, fill_color, background_color, Float:max_value, Float:value)`
+* `UpdateProgress(barid, layout, fill_color, background_color, Float:max_value, Float:value)`
   * Updates the properties of a 3D progress bar.
-Called on creation, deletion or whenever the progress value, maximum value, fill color or background color are updated.
+Called on creation, deletion or whenever the layout, progress value, maximum value, fill color or background color are updated.

 ## Testing